Jimmy Giuffre

-James Peter Giuffre (/ˈdʒuːfri/, /it/; April 26, 1921 - April 24, 2008) was an American jazz clarinetist, saxophonist, composer, and arranger.
+James Peter Giuffre (/ˈdʒuːfɹeɪ/ JOO-fray, /it/; April 26, 1921 - April 24, 2008) was an American jazz clarinetist, saxophonist, composer, and arranger.
 He is known for developing forms of jazz which allowed for free interplay between the musicians, anticipating forms of free improvisation.

 Biography

-Jimmy Giuffre was born in Dallas, Texas, United States, the son of Joseph Francis Giuffre (an Italian immigrant from Termini Imerese, Palermo Province, Sicily) and Everet McDaniel Giuffre.
+Jimmy Giuffre was born in Dallas, Texas, the son of Joseph Francis Giuffre (an Italian immigrant from Termini Imerese, Palermo, Sicily) and Everet McDaniel Giuffre.
 Giuffre was a graduate of Dallas Technical High School and North Texas State Teachers College (University of North Texas College of Music).
 He first became known as an arranger for Woody Herman's big band, for which he wrote "Four Brothers" (1947).
 He would continue to write creative, unusual arrangements throughout his career.
 He was a central figure in West Coast jazz and cool jazz.
 He became a member of Howard Rumsey's Lighthouse All Stars in 1951 as a full-time All Star, along with Shorty Rogers and Shelly Manne.
 The Lighthouse in Hermosa Beach, California became the focal point of West Coast jazz in the 1952–53 period.
 During this time, he collaborated with Rogers on many of the charts written for the All Stars.
 The first recording released by the Lighthouse All Stars was a not so West Coast jazz chart named "Big Boy", which he and Rogers had put together.
 It was an instant hit in Los Angeles.
 He left the band in September 1953 and became a member of Shorty Rogers and His Giants before going solo.
 At this point in his career, Giuffre predominantly played tenor and baritone saxophone.

 His first trio consisted of Giuffre, guitarist Jim Hall and double bassist Ralph Peña (later replaced by Jim Atlas).
 They had a minor hit in 1957 when Giuffre's "The Train and the River", was featured on the television special The Sound of Jazz.
 This trio explored what Giuffre dubbed "blues-based folk jazz".
 This same special matched Giuffre with fellow clarinetist Pee Wee Russell for a leisurely jam session simply titled "Blues".

 When Atlas left the trio, Giuffre replaced him with valve trombonist Bob Brookmeyer.
 This unusual instrumentation was partly inspired by Aaron Copland.
 The group can be seen performing "The Train and the River" in the film Jazz on a Summer's Day filmed at the 1958 Newport Jazz Festival.

 In 1959, Giuffre led a trio featuring Hall and bassist Buddy Clark on a concert in Rome, Italy, sharing the bill with Gerry Mulligan's band.